k0rventen/lampone/README.md

 kubectl get nodes
 ```

-Then bootstrap the cluster using flux from [this section](#deploying-the-services), using a develop branch.
+Then bootstrap the cluster using flux from [this section](#deploying-the-services), ideally using a develop branch.

 </details>